 Reinsurance recoveries were assumed to occur at the same time as the underlying claim payments to members.
-Due to the small lag between these payments and receipt of cash from the reinsurer (Aetna Life & Casualty (Bermuda) Limited, another CVS Group insurance company), this was considered immaterial (reinsurance recoverable \$924k less minimum reinsurance payable \$1,163k on future premiums, net outflow (\$239k), and assuming a discounting lag of 1 year at 1% yield would result in only a \$20k change in value).
+Due to the small lag between these payments and receipt of cash from the reinsurer (Aetna Life & Casualty (Bermuda) Limited, another CVS Group insurance company), this was considered immaterial (reinsurance recoverable \$1,828K less reinsurance payable \$2,224k \$2,170k on future premiums, net outflow (\$395k), and assuming a discounting lag of 1 year at 1% yield would result in only a \$20k change in value).

-The amount disclosed in the financial statements for reinsurance recoverable in respect of unearned premiums (\$2,134k) is not included in the solvency II valuation of reinsurance recoverable, which was partially offset by the solvency II revaluation increase to claims recoverable of \$922k.
+The amount disclosed in the financial statements for reinsurance recoverable in respect of unearned premiums (\$1,170k) is not included in the solvency II valuation of reinsurance recoverable, which was partially offset by the solvency II revaluation increase to claims recoverable of \$728k.